-Once you reach the end of the creative work involved in writing your manuscript, you need to consider some of the additional features that will transform your hard work into a finished book.
+Once you have completed the creative work involved in writing your manuscript, you need to consider some of the additional features that will transform your hard work into a finished book.
 An important aspect to consider is the front pages (or prelims) and the back pages (or endmatter) of your book.

 Preliminary pages of a book